blockdeep/libro/src/high/Use_Atomic_Operations_To_Prevent_State_Inconsistencies.md

 }
 ```

+In this example:

-In this example, if any part of the operation fails, the function returns an error, ensuring data consistency.
+- **Transactional Integrity**: If any part of the operation fails, the function returns an error, and no changes are committed.
+- **Consistency**: Both `reduce_balance` and `increase_balance` succeed or fail together, maintaining the state integrity of the system.

+Ensuring atomicity in such operations prevents inconsistencies and safeguards the reliability of the blockchain state.